 In lead-acid batteries, sulphuric acid is used as an electrolyte.
 It is a highly toxic acid.
 It is not only dangerous to human skin but causes corrosion and damage to the car.

-If you have noticed some liquids leaking from your car battery, do not touch those and immediately rinse with warm water.
+If you have noticed some liquids leaking from your car battery, do not touch those, and immediately rinse with warm water.
+However, a simple hack with car batteries is that you can charge your car batteries with jumpstarters if they are out of juice.

 How often should you replace your car battery?